iamkhan21/create-library-cli/README.md

-# library-template
+# ts-swc-library-template

-NodeJS library for detecting is the feature supported by browser
+Template of library project on typescript and bundling with swc